numerik11/ESP32-Irrigation-Control/README.md

 Copy and paste the ESP32 irrigation system code (from the project description) into Arduino IDE.

-Make sure that the necessary pins and configuration settings are correct (i.e., PCF8574 I/O expander and relay settings).

 Click the Upload button in the Arduino IDE to upload the code to your ESP32 board.

 ---